IMPORTANT NOTICE: CONSULAR SERVICES

 Please note that all passport renewal applications, for adults and children, must be made online.
 First-time applications must be made on paper application forms, which you can request from the Embassy.
 Please note that the processing time for passport applications is significantly affected by COVID-19 response measures in South Africa and in Ireland.

-As from 1st July all Foreign Birth Registration applications for those resident in Botswana, Lesotho, Mauritius, South Africa, and Zimbabwe will be processed in Ireland.
+Foreign Birth Registration applications for those resident in South Africa, Botswana, Lesotho, Mauritius, and Zimbabwe are processed in Ireland.
 When you make your online application you will be instructed to send your application directly to Ireland to the following address: Foreign Births Registration Section, PO BOX 13003, Balbriggan, Co.
 Dublin, Ireland.
 It is extremely important that you check you have all the correct documentation requested before sending your application and that you send originals documents where indicated.
 Once your application has been processed, all documentation relating to your application will be returned to you via the Embassy in Pretoria.
 We recommend that you send your application to Ireland using a tracked International delivery service.